Financial Support for University Students | NSCG

 If your income changes for any reason, your repayments will change automatically.
 And if you haven’t finished repaying after 40 years, your loan balance will be cancelled – so your loan won’t be with you forever.

-Full-time students can apply for a Maintenance Loan to help with living costs.
+Students can apply for a maintenance loan to help with living costs as long as the student AND the course is eligible for it.
 Maintenance Loans are paid into your bank account at the start of each term.

 The following table shows the maximum amount you can get based on where you live while studying.
 How much you get depends on your household income.